radiantearth/stac-spec/catalog-spec/catalog-recommendations.md

  They then define the bands for the product directly within the 'properties'.

-#### Linking to Product metadata
+#### Linking to common definitions

-In this scenario, an `Asset` must have a "product" field that specifies a uri to a JSON file that represents the `Product`.
+In this scenario, an `Asset` must have some field that specifies a uri to a JSON file that has the additional metadata.

+This would make sense at a Catalog or Dataset level, though more work is needed to define exactly how it would look.
+It could be a generic Asset Definition JSON set of fields, that could be added at the dataset level or could be used independently.
+Ideally each Asset would have a way to link directly to its definition.

 See for example a sample landsat definition: